Landlords welcome change to eviction rules

 “This change is intended to balance the effect of the ongoing restrictions on landlords with the need to continue to protect tenants.”

 This will likely come as a welcome change to those landlords who may have been struggling with financial loss and the potential for repossession of their property, as a result.

 Court proceedings remain unaffected by the ban and landlords are still able to obtain a possession order, however, this cannot be enacted until the ban deadline passes.

 However, it is prudent to remember that there will likely be a backlog of cases within the system leading to inevitable delays.

-One way that the courts are trying to alleviate this pressure is through the use of review hearings conducted over the phone which we took a detailed look at previously.
+One way that the courts are trying to alleviate this pressure is through the use of review hearings conducted over the phone.

 The rest of the UK